L-win/CarPhotoGallery/README.md

 #### About

-CarPhotoGallery is an application that fetches and displays photos from Unsplash using API.
+CarPhotoGallery is an application that fetches and displays photos from internet using Unsplash API.

+#### Stack

+- retrofit
+- compose
+- viewmodel
+- dependency injection

 #### TODO

 **Architecture**
 - Data
-	- Repository
+	- Repository (interface, implementation)
 - Model
 	- MarsPhoto
 - Network